2022 Israeli legislative election: Religious Zionist

 The Religious Zionist Party held its primaries digitally on 23 August.
 The candidate deadline was 2 August.

 Ta'al

 Ta'al held its party primary on 27 August.
 Party leader Ahmad Tibi was re-elected.

-United Arab List

-Mansour Abbas was approved for another term as the party leader of the United Arab List on 6 August.

 Opinion polls

 This graph shows the polling trends from the 2021 Israeli legislative election until the next election day using a 4-poll moving average.
 Scenario polls are not included here.
 For parties not crossing the electoral threshold (currently 3.25%) in any given poll, the number of seats is calculated as a percentage of the 120 total seats.